Hint: remember, this question is totally job-related. It is designed for the

 your hobbies or go through your whole resume.
 Instead, you need to summarize your response and talk

-I can do for the company ..."
-You can briefly show your professional identity, and what you are looking for (professionally).
+I can do for the company ...".
+You can briefly show your professional identity, and what you are looking for in the new position.

 Name 3 positive and 3 negative qualities of yours.

-Positive qualities: get along with people, high motivation
+Hint: Positive qualities - get along with people, high motivation

-to learn, never give up facing a problem , responsibility
+to learn, never give up facing a problem , being responsible.

 Negative: you may want to try to mention weeknesses that could be beneficial for employer,